rmcgrath050/Learning-Journal/Project/project_plans.md

 - For data processing/ transformation using SQL, DBT (Data Build Tool) to develop models with business logic and Python for scripting/automation
 - Apache airflow via Cloud composer to create/schedule DAGS that run the data pipeline
 - Cloud Composer manages the orchestration environment, enabling reliable scheduling, monitoring and execution of workflows.
-- Terraform to manage and provision cloud infrastucre using iaC
+- Terraform to manage and provision cloud infrastuture using iaC
 - Github for version control, code reviews and collaboration
 - Jenkins and Harness for CI/CD automating rh build, testing and deployment of the data pipeline
 - Jira/ mims for managing user stories, tracking progress and providing test evidence

 #### Scope of work

 The project will include:

 Discovery
-- Understand the existing Excel macro process.
+- Understand the existing Excel macro process
-- Review reporting requirements with report owners.
+- Review reporting requirements with report owners
 - Analyse source datasets

 Design
-- Design the target data model.
+- Design the target data model
-- Design transformation logic.
+- Design transformation logic
-- Define data quality checks.
+- Define data quality checks

 Development
 - Build automated data pipeline in GCP